averyvisentin/dotfiles/README.md

 ## Hyprland

 The core of this setup is the [Hyprland](https://hyprland.org/) Wayland compositor.
-The configuration is tailored for a multi-monitor setup and leverages `pywal` for dynamic color schemes based on the current wallpaper.
+The configuration is tailored for a multi-monitor setup and leverages `matugen` for dynamic color schemes based on the current wallpaper.

 * **hyprbars**: For window title bars.
 * **hyprexpo**: For a workspace overview.